Welcome to our Frequently Asked Questions (FAQs). Get answers to the most frequently asked questions about our Fellowship program.

 Yes!

-Once you are successful at the recruitment and selection levels, you are then invited to join our intensive residential training institute, you will be exposed to our unique sessions in which you will be equipped with leadership skills, and receive teaching pedagogy training.
+Once you excel at assessment, you will be invited to join our intensive residential training institute, you will be exposed to our unique sessions in which you will be equipped with leadership skills, and receive teaching pedagogy training.

-Before you hit the classroom you will get to interact and network with your peers as well as in-service UPE teachers from selected UPE schools with whom you will collectively work to transform the future of Uganda's education.
+Before you hit the classroom you will get to interact and network with your peers with whom you will collectively work with to transform the future of Uganda's education.

-At the Training Institute, Fellows are exposed to the thematic curriculum, scheming, lesson planning, classroom facilitation, and student assessment skills among others.
+At the Training Institute, Fellows are exposed to the thematic curriculum, scheming, lesson planning, classroom facilitation, student assessment and are groomed to take on a path of Education Leadership or Social Entrepreneurship or Community and Policy Influencing.

-The main purpose of the Training Institute is to empower the fellows with the relevant knowledge and skills necessary to successfully complete the 2 years fellowship program.
+The main purpose of Training Institute is to empower the Fellows with the relevant knowledge and skills necessary to successfully complete the 2 years Fellowship program.

 Our fellows teach full-time in UPE schools.
 As a teacher-leader, you'll be responsible for your students; set high expectations for your students, build a culture of achievement in the classroom, design and deliver effective lesson plans tailored to students’ learning needs, and provide one-on-one mentorship.